camac/XLogback/Readme.md

 # Known Issues

-- In Designer, autocomplete is not working properly for SLF4J classes.
+- ~~In Designer, autocomplete is not working properly for SLF4J classes~~.
-  - I don't know why ;-)
+  - Resolved as of 0.91
 - When logging from XPages applications, OpenLog does not provide database and agent values yet.
   - This is easy but there are several different options.
 So I have to pick up the most effective method.